 About child growth

-Children’s growth is a sign of their overall health and development.
+Children’s physical growth is a sign of their overall health and development.

-Growth charts are graphs that show changes in your child’s length or height, weight and head circumference over time.
-Your health professional – for example, your child and family health nurse – measures these things regularly and marks the measurements on the graph.
+Growth charts are graphs that show changes in children’s length or height, weight and head circumference over time.

-There are different growth charts for boys and girls, for younger children and older children, and for certain conditions like Down syndrome.
+There are growth charts for different sexes, for younger children and older children, and for certain conditions like Down syndrome.